 International Conferences on Jewish Studies

-International conferences on Jewish Studies organized by Sefer Center take place every year in Moscow.
-It is a meeting place for the researchers from around the world (most of them are Russian speakers) who work with different aspects of Jewish Studies - from Biblical Studies to the History of the State of Israel, from Jewish philosophy to Jewish-Christian relations, Jewish literature and art, history of the Jews in the Russian Empire and Soviet Union, etc.
+International conferences on Jewish Studies organized by Sefer Center take place every year in Moscow since 1994.
+26 annual international conferences have already been held (1994–2019).
+This is the only large-scale interdisciplinary conference on Jewish studies in the entire post-Soviet space.
+It is the unique academic meeting place for the researchers from around the world who work with different aspects of Jewish Studies – from Biblical Studies to the History of the State of Israel, from Jewish philosophy to Jewish-Christian relations, Jewish literature and art, history of the Jews in the Russian Empire and Soviet Union, etc.

 The XIXth International Conference on Jewish Studies, January 29-31, 2012